-My fastest selling book is How to Lead a Great Cell Group Meeting So People Want To Come Back.
+My best selling book is How to Lead a Great Cell Group Meeting So People Want To Come Back.
 Many chuckle at the phrase, “So People Want To Come Back,” and yes, we want people to come back.
-But getting people to come back to the cell group should never be the principal motivation.
+But getting people to come back to a cell meeting should never be the principal motivation.
 A much purer motivation is making sure each member is ministered to and transformed during the process.
 If transformation takes place, yes, they will come back.
 So what are key tips to ensure needs are met and people go away satisfied?
 Several come to mind:

 1. Emphasize the ice-breaker.

 Many cell leaders minimize the icebreaker or don’t use it at all.
 I think this is unfortunate.
 A great icebreaker can get everyone talking and prepare people to enter into worship and the cell lesson.
 Remember that people have come from work, school, or household responsibilities.
 Most likely they are tired and thinking about other things.
 The ice-breaker opens up doors of communication and brings people together in a relaxed, informal manner.
 The icebreaker helps members to share transparently in a fun, free-flowing way.